-Running form Indiana in the west to West Virgina in the east this is one of the most scenic roads Ohio has to offer.
-Offering many historic landmarks and attraction along the way this is one drive not to miss.
+Running form Indiana in the west to West Virgina in the east, this is one of the most scenic roads Ohio has to offer.
+With many historic landmarks and attraction along the way, this is one drive not to miss.

-Starting in West Virgina and traveling west one first notices the many hills and dlaes the area has to offer.
+Starting in West Virgina and traveling west one first notices the many hills and dales of the area.
 This is the great thing about the road.
 It changes with the landscape of southern Ohio.
 While in the hills one will start to see the land level out and many farms pop up.

 The city of Rio Grande is home to one of these farms.
-Named after it’s famous owner the Bob Evans farm is home to the original Bob Evans and the Bob Evans Museum.
+Named after its famous owner, The Bob Evans farm is home to the original Bob Evans Restaurant and the Bob Evans Museum.
 All though the food is great, it has become a little to copperate to capture the feel of being “Down on the farm.”

-Xenia is home to many great places.
-Just be carefull of stormy weather as the town has a history of tornadoes.
 Dayton is Ohio’s 4th largest city (58th largest in the nation) and has a limitless wealth of things to do.
-Travelling further down the road one comes to the more inhabited side of the road.
+Traveling further down the road one comes to the more inhabited side.

 Eaton is a small county seat with very little to see along the road.
 To truly enjoy this part of Ohio one must travel more off the beaten path.
 Eaton, Camden and Greenville are a journey unto themselves.